AdrianColaianni/trickanomicon/trickanomicon.md

 reg add HKLM\SYSTEM\CurrentControlSet\Services\Netlogon\Parameters /v "DCTcpipPort" /t REG_DWORD /d 49153
 ```

-The following script can be used as a guideline generate rules for you automatically:
+The following script can be used as a guideline to help generate rules for you:

 ``` powershell
 $members = get-adcomputer -filter * -properties IPv4Address | select-object -ExpandProperties IPv4Address;